-At school of Play we will provide a safe environment for all children to discuss and debate a wide range of issues, encouraging participation in both individual and group forums.
+At School of Play we will provide a safe environment for all children to discuss and debate a wide range of issues, encouraging participation in both individual and group forums.
 We promote fundamental British values, ensuring children know their views and feelings count, helping them develop their self-esteem, have confidence in their own abilities and promote mutual respect.

-School of Play believes that all children have the right to be safe at the setting and also in their own homes.
+School of Play believes that all children have the right to be safe at the setting and in their own homes.
 We are aware that some children may be living in situations where they are directly or indirectly affected by incidents of domestic abuse or violence.
 Children under 5 are the largest group of children of adult victims and perpetrators.
 Staff must be alert to the indicators of abuse and have a planned approach to supporting children in a proactive way.
 We do this through staff training.

-- Domestic abuse: any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse
+- Domestic abuse: any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence, or abuse

-- Substance misuse: causes serious negative consequences (physical, psychological, social and interpersonal, financial or legal) for users and those around them.
+- Substance misuse: causes serious negative consequences (physical, psychological, social, and interpersonal, financial or legal) for users and those around them.

 Child Sexual Exploitation (CSE)

-This involves exploitive situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
+This involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
 Sexual exploitation can take many forms ranging from the seemingly ‘consensual’ relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
 All staff are alert to possible indicators and will raise concerns as appropriate, through training provided.